TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Try to fix mysterious crash on Windows by replacing std::vector with constant_size_vector wherever possible
+	- It appears that it still happens on audiovisual post solve
+		- when maybe a ring or a thunder is added?
+		- these can easily be const-vectorized
+			- have some separate view_container_sizes.h

+- It would be nice if the server_setup could only accept ready structs and was not concerned with messages being preserialized, and serialization in general
+	- similarly as it receives "connection event" message
+	- let each message declare using payload_type
+	- for reading, the payload type would be created on the stack in the adapter, and then constructed by serializators from a separate header
+		- server would receive a ready reference to a struct
+	- it would be best if the server_setup controlled whether the payload type is to be on the stack or if it's ready somewhere else
+		- read_into
+		- instead of a lambda, have a template function handle_message which accepts a payload type as its argument
+			- then pass *this to the server advance
+			- the callback also accepts a callback for reading into so we control if the payload type enters stack or somewhere else
+				- if we decided that the yojimbo messages should hold the payload directly, the server adapter can call std::move in its lambda passed to the message callback
+		- what about structs that its not comfortable to mash into a single struct but still need to be read?
+			- e.g. initial solvable has multiple big objects in a single message
+				- mode solvable
+				- cosm solvable
+				- server vars
+			- do we send them separately?
+				- feels clean but possibly lost opportunity for compression
+					- although these things won't compress much better in conjunction
+				- we also get more latency due to separation of blocks
+			- read_payload accepts several arguments for specific types, we pass the message type as the type
+				- Indeed, it is us who decide whether to pass more arguments
+				- we can add a type list as a payload type
+				- this kind of thing will happen on the client though

+- Preserialized messages vs keeping structs in these messages
+	- Preserialized
+		- Pro: Ad-hoc serialization at the site of posting so less risk of inconsistency
+			- This is a big deal because MANY desync issues might be circumvented
+			- example problem:
+				- a step information is posted for a client.
+				- we want to compress it by giving client ids instead of entity ids to associate each set of inputs with a client.
+				- however, we can't predict when will the message finally serialize
+		- Con: Increased bandwidth
+			- though just 2 bytes
+				- Actually, this is insignificant, because:
+					- the bandwidth bottlenek will be the server's upload
+					- and in the worst case it won't even amount to a single player continuously moving his mouse
+					- and compare this to the header sizes
+		- Pro: Faster estimation
+		- Pro: Easier interaction with the server as we don't have to cast the void* pointer
+			- Should be negliglible?
+		- Note that changing the way we write the messages won't really be that much since we will anyway read somehow from these bytes
+	- Keeping the struct
+		- Has to actually hold the data structure, e.g. a map
+		- has to operate on a dirty context pointer instead of our own serialization routine
+			- e.g. when the message ultimately serializes for sending the client ids on the server might be different than what will happen at the client

+- Whether to keep worst-case storage in the preserialized messages or not is another problem

 - It might be hard to properly send the initial mode state while avoiding desync
 	- sending solvable on init is also scalable for longer matches
 	- Rounds might be restarted arbitrarily due to pre-solve logic